About Jewish Family Service of St. Paul

 In the spring of 1911, six prominent Jewish businessmen met to draft a Document of Incorporation for The Jewish Charities of St. Paul, Minnesota.
 The organization was created to provide charity to impoverished Jewish refugees fleeing Eastern Europe.

-Today, Jewish Family Service of St. Paul provides programs and services that help people from all walks of life meet the planned and unplanned changes in their lives.
+Today, Jewish Family Service of St. Paul is a 501(c)3 non-profit organization that provides programs and services that help people from all walks of life meet the planned and unplanned changes in their lives.
+The Charities Review Council has granted JFS its Seal of Approval.

 Inspired by Jewish values, Jewish Family Service helps individuals and families build on their strengths to develop the skills and confidence to meet life’s challenges with dignity.